8. Capacitor Discharge Bonder (2026)

 Implementation

 As this bonder is only required for the IR element, I'm not interested in making a full project of it that would ideally be PIC based.
-Instead, and to save time, lab instruments will provide all voltages and timing:
+Instead and to save time, lab instruments provide all voltages:

 Amrel PPS-1202 0-18V, 4A, 1mV rms ripple, programmable linear PSU with isolated outputs,

-The Manson EP-613 will power the drive electronics,
+The Manson EP-613 PSU powers the drive electronics,

 Required energy